 Correspondence to: Shuai Xiao, MD, PhD.
 Department of Gastrointestinal Surgery, The First Affiliated Hospital, Hengyang Medical School, University of South China, 69 Chuanshan Rd, Hengyang 421001, China; Cancer Research Institute, The First Affiliated Hospital, Hengyang Medical School, University of South China, Hengyang 421001, China.
 Email: xiaoshuai1982@hotmail.com; Qiulin Huang, MD.
 Department of Gastrointestinal Surgery, The First Affiliated Hospital, Hengyang Medical School, University of South China, 69 Chuanshan Rd, Hengyang 421001, China.
 Email: 1907722730@qq.com; Xiuda Peng, MD.
 Department of Hepatobiliary Surgery, The Second Affiliated Hospital, Hengyang Medical School, University of South China, 35 Jiefang Rd, Hengyang 421001, China.
 Email: xiudapengusc@qq.com.

 Background: Mucinous adenocarcinoma (MAC) is a peculiar histological subtype of colorectal cancer (CRC) with distinct medical, disease-related, and genetic characteristics.
 The prognosis of MAC is generally poorer less favorable compared to non-specific adenocarcinoma (AC), but the prognostic indicator of MAC is rare.
-Therefore, exploring appropriate biomarkers and models for the prognosis prediction of MAC has excellent clinical value.
+Therefore, this study aims to identify potential biomarkers and construct a prognostic model to better predict patient outcomes in MAC.

 Methods: We conducted differential genes expression investigation, weighted gene co-expression network analysis (WGCNA), and least absolute shrinkage and selection operator (LASSO)-Cox regression model using RNA sequencing (RNA-seq) data from The Cancer Genome Atlas (TCGA) to pinpoint hub genes.
 Then, the hub genes were used to construct a prognostic model for MAC.
 Kaplan-Meier survival, receiver operating characteristic (ROC), and Cox regression analysis were used to assess the prognostic utility of the model.
 The potential biological function of the hub gene was examined using gene set enrichment analysis (GSEA).